Aditya-Chourasia/200days-of-JavaScript/README.md

 # ES6 starts here
-when using ```var``` then variable is declared globally. and, when using ```let``` then variable is declared that piece of block only
+when using ```var``` then variable is declared globally. and, when using ```let``` then variable is declared that piece of block only and, ```const``` only prevents reassignment of the variable identifier.
+They are still mutatable in objects like arrays, functions

+# Prevent Object Mutation
+const declaration alone doesn't really protect your data from mutation.
+To ensure your data doesn't change, JavaScript provides a function Object.freeze to prevent data mutation.

+Any attempt at changing the object will be rejected, with an error thrown if the script is running in strict mode.